35 Password Statistics 2026 – Data Breaches & Industry Report

 Source: Nordpass

-59% Of US Adults Use Birthdays Or Names In Their Passwords
+59% Of US Adults Use Birthdays or Names in Their Passwords

 Strong passwords include a combination of letters, characters, and numbers.
 This makes it harder to guess and crack.